Analyzing Approximate Value Iteration Algorithms: Analyzing the Approximate Value Iteration Algorithm

-Value iteration is an important reinforcement learning algorithm.
-As stated in Section~\ref{sec_intro}, in the case of large-scale problems, AVI methods are used to obtain suboptimal solutions (arising from say the use of function approximation techniques).
-Showing that the stochastic approximation counterpart is bounded almost surely can be hard in many reinforcement learning applications.
-Thus, one of the most significant contributions of this paper, not addressed in previous literature, lies in the development of easily verifiable sufficient conditions for the almost sure boundedness of AVI methods involving set-valued dynamics.
+In solving large-scale sequential decision making problems AVI methods are a popular choice, due to their versatility and simplicity.
+Further, they facilitate in finding close-to-optimal solutions despite approximation and sampling errors.
+Ensuring the stablitiy of such methods is a challenge in many reinforcement learning applications.
+A major contribution of this paper, not addressed in previous literature, is the development of easily verifiable sufficient conditions for the almost sure boundedness of AVI methods involving set-valued dynamics.

+An important contribution to the understanding of AVI methods has been due to Munos \cite{munos}.
+Here, the infinite horizon discounted cost problem is considered and solved using AVI.
+The analysis is performed when the approximation errors are bounded in the weighted p-norm sense, a significant improvement over \cite{BertsekasBook} that only considered max norms.
+In particular, a strong rate of convergence result is presented.
+However, the basic procedure considered is a numerical AVI scheme where complete knowledge of the `system model', i.e., the transition probabilities, is assumed.
+In addition, smoothness restrictions are imposed on the transition kernel.
+Such requirements are hard to verify within RL settings.
+For the asymptotic analysis presented herein, we do not require such assumptions.

+We believe that the structure of iteration \eqref{avi_avi} is generic and is observed in many deep learning algorithms.
+For example, it occurs in the Q-learning procedure where the Bellman operator $T$ is in fact the Q-Bellman operator.
+Here, no information is known about the system transition probabilities, i.e., we are in the `model-free' setting.
+Our analysis is readily applicable to this scenario. \textit{Finally, note that our analysis works for both stochastic shortest path and infinite horizon discounted cost problems.}

+To summarize, we analyze AVI-like schemes for which (a) information on the transition probabilities is unknown, (b) there is a measurement error (albeit asymptotically bounded) that may arise for instance from the use of function approximation, and (c) the basic framework involves either the stochastic shortest path or the discounted cost setting.